NiklasEi/bevy_meetup_3_game_template/slides.md

 # Extendable

 - Embrace Bevy plugins for code organisation
-- Add more crates to the workspace
+- It's a workspace; You can add more crates
+- Plugins are organized by domain

 ---